wilsonyu111/react-redux-exercise/README.md

 #### Tasks

 - Finish the **ListTable** component so that the items in the grocery list will display inside of a table
-- You'll need to fetch a list of initial inventory from the following api http://localhost:3001/groceries (via json-server) to populate the applications local store.
-This should be the only api call you make.
-All other data manipulation should be done in memory via Redux.
 - Add buttons within the table that will remove, select, and deselect and item from the list (you will need to write custom reducers and action creators for each of those actions).
 - Finish the **ListSelection** component so that when an item inside the table is clicked, it will display inside of that component.
 - Make sure that each component has at least one test written for it, and that it tests functionality of that component.
 (You may use any testing library you are comfortable with, jest is included).

+##### Bonus items

-- Hooks are the wave of the future, implement a hook of your choice in this application.
+- Implement a hook of your choice in this application.
+- Instead of using redux use React context.
+- Add search functionality.

 #### Helpful Hints & Constraints